-mixed action profiles can be rationalized as QNBE outcomes.
+As shown in Figure 1, the set of attainable QNBE mixed action profiles can be rather large.
+For X=80, the Lebesgue measure is 51.25%, meaning just over half of all possible mixed action profiles can be supported as QNBE outcomes.
 However, QNBE makes predictions over actions and beliefs, so even if the actions data falls in this region, the axioms-and thus the model-may be falsified.